 Why are Soft Skills Important to Success?

-Since the skills listed above are so valuable to organizational success, people who develop these skills are more valuable to the marketplace.
-For instance, when a big company hires a new front-line employee, most often they will narrow candidates down based on “hard skills.”
+Since the skills listed above are so valuable, people who develop these skills are more valuable to the marketplace.
+For instance, consider when a big company hires a new front-line employee.
+Most often they will narrow candidates down based on “hard skills.”
 They often do this based on transcripts or resumes.
 However, during the interview process, the employer will most likely begin to try to figure out which candidate is most dependable, responsible, and friendly.
 Which candidate can work well with others?
 Since most supervisors are promoted from within, managers often look for employees who have the best time management skills and organizational skills to promote.

 My point is that when all other things are equal, people with the best soft-skills are often more successful than those who aren’t.
 So, if you are an employee who wants to be promoted to a supervisor, work on developing your supervisory skills.
 If you are a supervisor who wants to move into management, work on your managerial skills.
 If you are a manager who wants to move into leadership, develop your leadership skills.
 And if you want to start your own company… It might be a good idea to develop all of these skills.